The Scooter Trend—Convenient and Fun until Someone gets Hurt

 Until state and local legislatures catch up with the unique challenges presented by electric scooters, for now, there is no licensing, permitting or helmet requirements under Ohio law, and the scooters are permitted on both streets and sidewalks in Columbus.
 Each city or township will make its own determination governing the operation of the scooters.

-If you been injured as a result of a Bird or Lime scooter, contact Rinehardt Law Firm for a free, no obligation consultation.
+If you been injured as a result of a Bird or Lime scooter, contact Rinehardt Injury Attorneys for a free, no obligation consultation.